 About the Author, Laura Litwiller

 Laura is a career coach for educators who want to explore possibilities beyond the classroom.
 Whether they choose to stay in the classroom or head down a different career path, they do so with hope, clarity, and purpose.
-She offers career coaching and career courses for educators.
+She offers career coaching and career courses for teachers.

 Laura lives in Massachusetts (though she’s a Midwesterner at heart!) with her husband and two young daughters.
 Her own work has run the gamut in education: teaching high school Spanish, advising college students, directing a study abroad program, and instructing an urban cycling course.